DimitriPapadopoulos/goxpyriment/docs/index.md

 ## Why goxpyriment?

-1. **Zero-dependency deployment.** A finished experiment compiles to a single binary — an `.exe` on Windows, an AppImage on Linux, a `.app` on macOS.
-No Python, no conda, no DLL hell on lab computers.
+1. **Zero-dependency deployment.** A finished experiment compiles to a standalone executable.
+No Python, no conda, no DLL of Font hell on lab computers.
-2. **Timing precision.** The stimulus loop runs VSYNC-locked with GC pauses disabled, giving sub-millisecond frame jitter on typical hardware.
+2. **Timing precision.** The stimulus loop runs VSYNC-locked with GC pauses disabled, giving sub-millisecond frame jitter on typical hardware (but Variable Refresh Rate display also handled).
 3. **AI-friendly API.** The API is well suited to "vibe-coding": after cloning the repository, describe your paradigm in plain language to Claude, Gemini, or ChatGPT and the generated code is likely ready to run immediately (but of course must be tested, for example,  with [bbtk](https://chrplr.github.io/bbtkv3/)).

 ---